MichaelRCruz/vue-date-picker/README.md

 npm install
 ```

-3. Fire up your server
+3. Fire up your server then point your browser to http://localhost:8080/
 ```
 npm run dev
 ```